 - ½ English cucumber (or Persian/Japanese cucumber)

 - 2 avocados

-- Crab meat: combine the crab meat with Japanese mayonnaise and mix together.
+- Crab meat: Combine 9 oz cooked crab meat with 6 Tbsp Japanese Kewpie mayonnaise and mix together.

 - Cucumber: Peel and remove the seeds of ½ English cucumber with a spoon.
-Cut into thin long strips, same length as the nori sheet.
+Cut into thin long strips, the same length as the nori sheet.

-- Avocado: Peel, pit, and cut into ¼" (0.5 cm) thick slices (See How To Cut Avocado).
-Squeeze the lemon juice over the avocado to prevent browning.
+- Avocado: Peel, pit, and cut 2 avocados into slices ¼ inch (0.5 cm) thick (see How To Cut Avocado).
+Squeeze the juice of ½ lemon over the avocado to prevent browning.

-- Lay a nori sheet, shiny side down, on the bamboo mat.
-Wet your fingers in tezu and spread 1 cup of the rice evenly onto nori sheet.
+- Lay a nori sheet, shiny side down, on the bamboo sushi mat.
+Wet your fingers in tezu and spread ¾ cup (110 g) of the rice evenly onto the nori sheet.

 - Sprinkle the rice with about ½ Tbsp of the 4 Tbsp toasted white sesame seeds or yuzu-flavored tobiko (flying fish roe).

 - Turn the nori sheet over so that the rice is facing down.
-LIne the edge of nori sheet at the bottom of the bamboo mat.
+Line the edge of the nori sheet at the bottom of the bamboo mat.
 Place the cucumber, crab meat, and avocado at the bottom of the nori sheet.

 - Grab the bottom edge of the mat while keeping the fillings in place with your fingers, roll it into a tight cylinder, tucking the fillings in firmly.